fortrabbit/help/docs/worker-pro.md

 ## Restart job after code update

 This happens automatically.
-Whenever you push a new code update via Git all Nonstop and Cron Jobs will be shutdown and started anew.
+Whenever you push a new code update via Git Nonstop Jobs will be shutdown and started anew.
+Cron Jobs will pick up the new code with the next scheduled cycle.

 ### Job statistics